skip to content

 Most students use Part II Earth Sciences as a precursor to Part III Earth Sciences (fourth year) which offers a full geological education up to the active research level.
 The B.A.
 Degree is earned after passing Part II, and the M.Sci.
 (Master of Natural Sciences) degree after Part III.
 The four year route is intended for students planning a career, further training or research within Earth Sciences, or for students wanting the intellectual challenge of an advanced course in this field.

-Project work (a field mapping or equivalent project) is carried out in the Long Vacation preceding the Part II year and during the first term.
+Project work (a field mapping or equivalent project) is carried out in the Long Vacation preceding the Part II year and during the first term and the write-up of this takes place in the first term.

 Aims

-1. to develop a working understanding of advanced 'core' concepts in a number of areas of Earth Sciences
+1. develop a working understanding of advanced 'core' concepts in a number of areas of Earth Sciences;

-2. to further develop appropriate practical, quantitative and interpretative skills;
+2. further develop appropriate practical, quantitative and interpretative skills;

 Learning outcomes